Ivkoto/OrdersTracker/README.md

    dotnet test OrdersTracker.IntegrationTests
    ```

+## Debugging Utilities

+This project includes a `DeleteBinObjFolders.bat` file, which is used for debugging purposes.
+It allows you to quickly delete all `bin` and `obj` folders in the project to ensure a clean build environment.
+Just double click to run it.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [`LICENSE`](./LICENSE) file for details.